Argentina's Grape Varietals

-Just as Malbec is considered Argentina's unique, great red wine, Torrontés is considered its best white.
-Of doubtful origin, it is thought to come from
+Just as Malbec is considered Argentina’s unique red wine, Torrontes is considered a unique wine from Argentina.

 Syrah has gained his reputation in the great wines of Cote du Rhone and is Australia's flagship varietal (as “Shiraz”).
 It is a vigorous and solid wine, with rich and distinctive flavors of pepper, spice, black cherry, tar, meat and leather with round tannins and intense aromas.
 In Argentina this variety promising future in high quality production.
 Food pairings: It is ideal to match with game meat, like duck or venison also with turkey, chicken, sausages and cold meat.

 This variety from the Southwest of France is the second most traditional and significant vine of

 the greatest Bordeaux wines.
 It has adapted very well in different parts of the world.
 Argentina